effector/effector/src/content/docs/en/api/effector/Store.md

 // => .on in derived store is deprecated, use createStore instead
 ```

 Derived store only allows methods that do not modify state.
-It means, that DerivedStore cannot be used as `target` in `sample`:
+It means that DerivedStore cannot be used as `target` in `sample`:

 ```ts
 const update = createEvent();